 Community Support Services

-DDS offers adults with intellectual delays additional support through a variety of community Support Services: Habilitation, Companionship and Respite Services.
+DDS offers adults with intellectual delays a variety of community support services: including, In-Home Community Support, Companionship and Respite Services.

-Formerly, known as Habilitation Services, Direct Support Professionals will provide one-to-one training for individuals to learn, maintain and improve everyday living skills so that they can live as independently as possible and to participate more fully in community life.
+Formerly, known as Habilitation Services, Direct Support Professionals provide one-to-one training for individuals to learn, maintain and improve everyday living skills so that they can live as independently as possible and to participate more fully in community life.

-DDS-Direct Support Professionals may provide services in the individual's home or in the local community and may assist individuals in gaining necessary skills for daily living.
+DDS-Direct Support Professionals (DSP) provide 1:1 services in the individual's home or in the community and may assist individuals in gaining necessary skills for daily living.
 Some of these skills include financial literacy, banking, home budgeting, how to access public transportation, grocery shopping, cooking, laundry and other domestic tasks.

 Companion services provide non-medical care, socialization, or support for adults with intellectual disabilities.
 This service is provided in a person's home or at various locations in the community.
 A DDS-Direct Support Professional will help individuals do activities like shopping, household chores, meal preparation, and accompany individuals to community functions.
 Companion Services provide more opportunities for individuals to live independently and to become more engaged in their community.